 - K11.
 We will confirm this to the party who requested the review - K12.
 The review request will be sent to the other party, who will have 5 working days to provide their comments.
-We will only consider additional evidence, at this point, if it is material to the complaint - K13.
+We will only consider additional evidence, at this point, if it is provided during this time or at our request - K13.
 Once the response has been received, or the deadline has passed without response, we will advise both parties that the case is proceeding to the final decision stage